unitycontainer/documentation/articles/features/features.md

       * By types of parameters
       * By injected members
       * By provided values
-  * Initializing properties
+  * Initializing Properties
     * Marked with attribute
     * Injected during registration (Injection Member)
-  * Initializing fields
+  * Initializing Fields
     * Marked with attribute
     * Injected during registration (Injection Member)
-  * Calling methods on the object
+  * Calling Methods on the object
     * Marked with attribute
     * Injected during registration (Injection Member)
       * By types of parameters
       * By injected members
       * By provided values

-### Existing Registrations
+### Registrations Collection
-* Lists registrations of the container
+* List registrations of the container
-* Supports registration hierarchies
+* Support registration hierarchies

 ### Check if `Type` is registered
 * Fast and efficient algorithm

 ### Initialization of existing objects (BuildUp)
-* Performs initialization on already created objects
+* Perform initialization on already created objects
-* Follows the same pattern as create (Resolve) object
+* Follow the same pattern as create (Resolve) object
 * Compatible with Activator and Compiled pipelines
-* Initializes Properties and Fields
+* Initialize Properties and Fields
-* Calls methods and injects parameters
+* Call Methods and inject parameters

 ### Create Instances (Resolve)
-* Injects constructor with parameters
+* Inject constructor with parameters
-* Initializes Properties and Fields
+* Initialize Properties and Fields
-* Calls methods and injects parameters
+* Call Methods and injects parameters
-* Supports Activator pipelines
+* Support Activator pipelines
-* Creates optimized (compiled) pipelines
+* Create optimized (compiled) pipelines
-* Seamlessly resolves registered instances or creates new objects
+* Seamlessly resolve registered instances or creates new objects
 * Built-in support for deferred resolution
   * `Func<T>`
   * `Lazy<T>`